mxtommy/Kip/README.md

   Easy basic widget configuration.
   ![Gauges Configuration Image](./images/KipConfig-display-1024x488.png)

   See what Signal K has to offer that you can leverage with widgets.
-Select it and tweak the display options your your purpose.
+Select it and tweak the display options to your purpose.
   ![Paths Configuration Image](./images/KipWidgetConfig-paths-1024x488.png)

   Many units are supported.
 Choose your preferred App defaults, than tweak it widget-by-widget as necessary.
 KIP will automatically convert the units for you.